-.2 Modification to the rocker arms, including addition of rocker arms or to the valve timing controller (e.g., cam gears or VTEC controller). excludes camshaft(s) and any or all other 1 PIP valvetrain components. .3 Modification to the 'OE' cylinder head(s), including porting and polishing and any modification to the valves; excludes any changes that affect compression (i.e., milling the head, reshaping the combustion chamber, non-OE head gasket thickness, any or all).
-2 PIP .4 Substitution of the factory original OE cylinder head(s) for a different OE cylinder head(s) from the same manufacturer, including Section 5.0E.1, valvetrain and camshaft(s) but excluding Section 5.0A.1, intake manifold and throttle body; excludes any or all performance or race head(s) available from the OE manufacturer or the aftermarket.
-Note: 'OE' for the purposes of this rule means that the cylinder head shall have been produced for use on a production vehicle; excludes any cylinder head available in 4 PIP the manufacturer's performance catalog. .5 Substitution of the factory original OE cylinder head(s) for a non-OE cylinder head(s), including high performance or race head(s) from OE and aftermarket manufacturers; including Section 5.0E.1, valvetrain and camshaft(s), but excluding Section 5.0A.1, intake manifold and throttle body.
-7 PIP Note: 'Non-OE' for the purposes of this rule means that the cylinder head has been purpose-built for high performance or race applications, was never equipped from the factory on any production vehicle and comes with significantly improved design characteristics equivalent to Section 5.0E.3 F RECIPROCATING ENGINE SYSTEMS .1 Any change from factory original OE compression resulting from: modification to the pistons; modification to the cylinder head(s) combustion chamber; milling the cylinder head(s); modification to cylinder head gasket(s) thickness; decking the block; any or all.
-2 PIP Note: Any change from OE compression resulting from Sections 5.0F.2 and/or 5.0F3 shall be assessed PIPs under Section 5.0F.1.
-If OE compression is re-established without gaining a measurable performance improvement in the process (e.g., using a thicker head gasket), no PIPs need be declared under Section 5.0F.1. .2 Cylinder overbore greater than 1.016 mm (.040 in.).
-2 PIP .3 Any change to the stroke of the engine, including modification of the connecting rods and/or crankshaft.
-3 PIP
+.2 Modification to the rocker arms, including addition of rocker 1 PIP arms or to the valve timing controller (e.g., cam gears or VTEC controller). excludes camshaft(s) and any or all other valvetrain components. .3 Modification to the 'OE' cylinder head(s), including porting and 2 PIP polishing and any modification to the valves; excludes any changes that affect compression (i.e., milling the head, reshaping the combustion chamber, non-OE head gasket thickness, any or all). .4 Substitution of the factory original OE cylinder head(s) for a 4 PIP • • different OE cylinder head(s) from the same manufacturer, including Section 5.0E.1, valvetrain and camshaft(s) but excluding Section 5.0A.1, intake manifold and throttle body; excludes any or all performance or race head(s) available from the OE manufacturer or the aftermarket. the OE manufacturer of the aftermarket.
+Note: 'OE' for the purposes of this rule means that the cylinder head shall have been produced for use on a production vehicle; excludes any cylinder head available in the manufacturer's performance catalog. .5 Substitution of the factory original OE cylinder head(s) for a 7 PIP .5 non-OE cylinder head(s), including high performance or race / FIF head(s) from OE and aftermarket manufacturers; including Section 5.0E.1, valvetrain and camshaft(s), but excluding Section 5.0A.1, intake manifold and throttle body.
+Section 5.0A.
+I, intake maintoid and thouse body.
+Note: 'Non-OE' for the purposes of this rule means that the cylinder head has been purpose-built for high performance or race applications, was never equipped from the factory on any production vehicle and comes with significantly improved design characteristics equivalent to Section 5.0E.3 .6 Modification of the valve springs, keepers, retainers, guides or 0.5 PIP seats; any or all (DO NOT SELECT if 5.0.E.1 is selected) F RECIPROCATING ENGINE SYSTEMS .1 Any change from factory original OE compression resulting 2 PIP .
+1 from: modification to the pistons; modification to the cylinder 2111 head(s) combustion chamber; milling the cylinder head(s); modification to cylinder head gasket(s) thickness; decking the block; any or all. block, ally of all.
+Note: Any change from OE compression resulting from Sections 5.0.F.2 and/or 5.0.F.3 shall be assessed PIPs under Section 5.0.F.1.
+If OE compression is re-established without gaining a measurable performance improvement in the process (e.g., using a thicker head gasket), no PIPs need be declared under Section 5.0.F.1. .2 Cylinder overbore greater than 1.016 mm (.040 in.).
+2 PIP .3 Any change to the stroke of the engine, including modification 3 PIP of the connecting rods and/or crankshaft.

-Rotary engine modification, including porting and apex seal .4 modification; excludes any change to the number of rotor chambers and vehicle drive configuration.
+.4 Rotary engine modification, including porting and apex seal 7 PIP modification; excludes any change to the number of rotor chambers and vehicle drive configuration.